ClaudioLutz/JobSearchAI/README.md

 ## Overview

 JobsearchAI is a system that matches job listings with candidate CVs using AI-powered semantic matching.
 It scrapes job data, processes CVs, finds suitable matches, generates personalized motivation letters and email texts, and converts them to Word documents.

-A web dashboard provides an interface for managing the system.
+**This project is currently being adapted for easy local deployment**, allowing users to run it as a standalone desktop application.
+It features a web dashboard interface for managing the system.

-The codebase has been optimized with a centralized configuration module and utility packages that improve error handling, reduce code duplication, and enhance API usage without introducing breaking changes.
+The codebase includes a centralized configuration module and utility packages that improve error handling, reduce code duplication, and enhance API usage.

 ## System Components